percona/pmm/source/install/docker-setting-up.rst

 `Creating the pmm-data Container <docker-setting-up.html#data-container>`_
 --------------------------------------------------------------------------------

-To create a container for persistent |pmm| data, run the following command:
+To create a container for persistent PMM data, run the following command:

 .. code-block:: bash